 |Degree Fields||Campaign management, political science, or a related field|

 |Key Skills||Excellent written and oral communication skills, ability to manage stressful situations, organization, ability to multi-task and work within a team, ability to work long hours, nights and weekends|

 |Salary (2014)||$101,510 per year (Median salary for all campaign managers)|

 Sources: U.S. Bureau of Labor Statistics, Occupational Employment Statistics, May 2014

 Step 1: Earn a Bachelor's Degree

-Aspiring political campaign managers can pursue a degree in political science, campaign management or related field.
-Classes in these programs give students vital insight into the inner workings of the American political systems and will cover political parties, political analysis and politics in the media.
-Advanced political science or campaign management courses might teach students how to interpret voter behavior, decipher polls and execute campaign strategies.
+Aspiring political campaign managers can pursue a degree in political science, campaign management or a related field.
+Classes in these programs give students vital insight into the inner workings of the American political systems and will cover political parties, political analysis, and politics in the media.
+Advanced political science or campaign management courses might teach students how to interpret voter behavior, decipher polls, and execute campaign strategies.

 Step 2: Participate in an Internship or Volunteer